UnionOfRAD/manual/en/views/views.md

 ```<p>Spit out data like this: <?=$foo ?></p>```

-Lithium templates are just PHP, so feel free to toss in conditionals, loops and other presentation-based logic as needed.
+li3 templates are just PHP, so feel free to toss in conditionals, loops and other presentation-based logic as needed.

 ## Auto-Escaping

 You might have noticed that the above example uses the short tag syntax to output the contents of a view variable.
-This syntax is a bit misleading, as Lithium does not depend on or use short tags: this output behavior works a bit differently from how it seems.
+This syntax is a bit misleading, as li3 does not depend on or use short tags: this output behavior works a bit differently from how it seems.

 When the view layer is rendered, each template is processed by a tokenizer before it is compiled into its final form.
 During this step something like this: